Running tasks in Develop Mode

 Writing effective task requests

-The Prompt Engineer refines your request, but the better your input, the better the output.
+The Prompt Engineer can help you refine your request before sending it to Run Task, but the better your input, the better the plan.

 Be specific about the target